rubyonjets/jets/docs/_docs/install.md

     gem install jets

-Or you can add jets to your Gemfile in your project if you are working with a ruby project.
-It is not required for your project to be a ruby project to use jets.
+Or you can add jets to your Gemfile in your project.

 ```ruby
 gem "jets"